‘I’m still in shock’: Five Leaving Cert students get eight H1s

 “I had worked pretty consistently throughout the year and I didn’t think that I’d done too badly, but nothing like this.”

+The five students to secure eight H1s this year are drawn from Christian Brothers College, Wellington Road, Cork; Rockwell College, a fee-paying school in Cashel, Co Tipperary; and Colaíste Na Coiribe, a gaelscoil on Ballymoneen Road, Co Galway; and Presentation Secondary School in Kilkenny city.

-Ellen O’Carroll from Lisdowney was another one of the five students nationwide and one of two girls in the country to achieve eight H1s.
+Ellen O’Carroll from Lisdowney was another of the five students - and one of two girls - in the country to achieve eight H1s.

 She sat her exams at the Presentation Secondary School in Kilkenny city.